-

 2009-12-18

-These days, if you want to do something like this, you should check out libeatmydata.
 Linux has a tweakable knob called laptop_mode which is meant as an energy saving tool for laptop users on battery: it basically says “try not to touch the disk for X minutes at a time, unless you really need to, and once you do, do everything that you’ve been piling up all at once”.
-It’s great for laptop users, and doubly so for things like my huge laptop with two 7200RPM HDDs.
+It’s great for laptop users, and doubly so for things like my huge laptop with two 7200RPM HDDs. …

 2009-10-31

-I no longer use an iPhone nor am I an active developer of usbmuxd.
-If you’re interested in the current state of affairs, check out the libimobiledevice repositories, where development continues.
 Last post was more along the lines of an announcement, so here’s a more concrete guide.
 There have been new releases of most parts of the software stack in the past few days, so now is the time to grab them if you’re interested.
+Libgpod is the exception, since it’s still being worked on to get proper support for the iPhone OS 3.x database.
+That said, if you’re interested in being an early adopter of iPhone sync support and helping us test it, here’s how. …

 2009-10-27

-I no longer use an iPhone nor am I an active developer of usbmuxd.
-If you’re interested in the current state of affairs, check out the libimobiledevice repositories, where development continues.
 Those who watch my git repos may have noticed that I’ve been working on this for a while now. iPhones and iPod Touches have never been properly supported under Linux (especially non-jailbroken devices) because they are just so different from all the previous iPod models.
+There was a lot of new code to write and Apple hasn’t exactly made it easy either:

 2009-06-28

-When I first wrote this blog post in 2009, I never expected that it would get so popular.
-As it turned out, lots of people were interested in UEFI BIOS hacking and/or were victims of poor BIOS implementations by vendors.
 I no longer own the laptop that is mentioned in this post, nor do I own any other hardware with an InsydeH2O BIOS.
 The tools referenced in this post were never meant to be generic UEFI hacking tools, but rather a quick fix for my particular laptop.
+As such, please be careful if you plan on using them for anything else.

 2009-06-21